NtagkasAlex/phase_guided_terrain_traversal/go2/README.md

       }

       # this is a great way of bookeeping variables and is what jax natively uses in its mjx_env.State class

+      # Important: If at any point we want to have a cmd different from this we can just update the state.info["cmd"] value

       return mjx_env.State(data, obs, reward, done, metrics, info) def step(self, state: mjx_env.State, action: jax.Array) -> mjx_env.State:
       #this first part is actually where simulation step is performed